Special Agent Oso

-Special Agent Oso (/'oʊsoʊ/ OH-soh) is an American animated children's television series created by Ford Riley for Playhouse Disney, which renamed to Disney Jr. in 2011 It features Oso, an anthropomorphic panda who is a special agent working for the United Network for Investigating Quite Usual Events (U.N.I.Q.U.E.), an agency dedicated to helping children with everyday tasks such as mailing a letter, riding a bike, or making a sandwich.
+Special Agent Oso is an American animated preschool television series created by Ford Riley for Playhouse Disney, which renamed to Disney Jr. in 2011.
+It features Oso, an anthropomorphic panda who is a special agent working for the United Network for Investigating Quite Usual Events (UNIQUE), an agency dedicated to helping children with everyday tasks such as mailing a letter, riding a bike, or making a sandwich.
 The series debuted on April 4, 2009 and ended on May 17, 2012.
 The series had a total of 60 episodes over two seasons.

 The series received generally positive reviews from critics, and was nominated for Outstanding Original Song at the 2010 Daytime Emmy Awards.
 Both Special Agent Oso along with its spin-off, Special Agent Oso: Three Healthy Steps, which aired during interstitials, are available to stream on Disney+.

 Premise

-Each episode begins with Oso performing a training exercise given to him by one of his three instructors, Wolfie, Dottie, or Buffo.
+Each episode begins with Oso performing a training exercise given to him by one of his three instructors, Wolfie, Dotty, or Buffo.
 During the exercise, a Shutterbug drone notices a child struggling to complete a simple task that is related to Oso's assignment.
-Before or after Oso fails his training exercise, Paw Pilot, Oso's computerized assistant, alerts him about a special assignment, and she, along with Mr. Dos, illustrates his client's plight and assigns him a mission to help the child complete the task.
+Before or after Oso fails his training exercise, Paw Pilot, Oso's computerized assistant, alerts him about a special assignment, and she, along with Mr. Dos, his boss, illustrates his client's plight and assigns him a mission to help the child complete the task.
 To do so, Paw Pilot provides Oso with "three special steps", a simplified step-by-step guide to completing the task, while Mr. Dos gives Oso a briefing on the child's problem.
 Oso is transported to the child's location and attempts to follow the steps; Paw Pilot also gives further elaborations, including a trick which reveals the mistake he made during the training exercise.
-During the third and final step, Paw Pilot senses the time limit on the task and begins counting down as the time limit approaches.
-Oso and the child typically complete the task as the time runs out.
+During the third and final step, Paw Pilot generally senses the time limit on the task and begins counting down as the time limit approaches.
+Oso and the child typically complete the task at the end of the countdown.
 The completion of all three steps often involves gadgets, such as a pen that can become a grappling device and a jetpack.

-After returning from the assignment, the helpful trick given during the assignment turns out to be the same trick Oso needed to complete the training exercise, which he completes and passes, earning a "digi-medal" for the training exercise and the special assignment.
+After returning from the assignment, the helpful trick given during the assignment turns out to be the same trick Oso needed to complete the training exercise, which he completes and passes, earning a "digi-medal" for the training exercise (in Season 1 only) and the special assignment.